-Failure to clean the deadweight assembly daily could
+Failure to clean the deadweight assembly daily could result in the fryer building too much pressure.
+Severe injuries and burns could result.

-Safety Relief Valve An ASME approved spring loaded valve set at 14.5 psi
+Safety Relief Valve

-(999 mbar); in the event the operation valve becomes obstructed, this safety valve will release excess pressure, keeping the frypot chamber at 14.5 psi (999 mbar); iIf this occurs, turn the COOK/ PUMP switch to the OFF position to release all pressure from the
+An ASME approved spring loaded valve set at 14.5 psi (999 mbar) in the event the operation valve becomes obstructed, this safety valve will release excess pressure, keeping the frypot chamber at 14.5 psi (999 mbar);iIf this occurs, turn the COOK/PUMP switch to the OFF position to release all pressure from the frypot